harness/developer-hub/docs/continuous-integration/ci-technical-reference/upload-artifacts-to-s-3-step-settings.md

 ### Endpoint URL

 Endpoint URL for S3-compatible providers.
-It is not needed for AWS.
+This setting is not needed for AWS.

 ### Target

 The path, relative to the S3 **Bucket**, where you want to store the artifact.
 Do not include the bucket name; you specified this in **Bucket**.

-If unspecified, the cache is saved to `[bucket]/[key]`.
+If no path is specified, the cache is saved to `[bucket]/[key]`.

 ### Run as User

-Set the value to specify the user id for all processes in the pod, running in containers.
+Specify the user ID to use to run all processes in the pod if running in containers.
 For more information, go to [Set the security context for a pod](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod).

 ### Set Container Resources